apache/singa/README.md

 ##LICENSE

-Apache Singa is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Apache SINGA is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 For additional information, see the LICENSE and NOTICE files.